 Hot Tip: You’ll accrue the points at the same rate for any participating restaurant, so hit up that fine dining establishment or grab some cheap takeout!

-After your dining experience, miles earned should appear in your Free Spirit Dining account within 5 days.
-However, it could take up to 6-8 weeks — so if you don’t see them immediately, don’t worry.
+After your dining experience, points earned should appear in your Free Spirit Dining account within 5 days.
+However, it could take up to 6 to 8 weeks — so if you don’t see them immediately, don’t worry.

-At the time this article was published, Spirit was offering 1,000 extra bonus miles for new members who spend $30 in the first 30 days.
-You’ll need to pay with your registered credit card and review your experience within 30 days of the visit to qualify for the extra miles.
+At the time this article was published, Spirit offered 1,000 extra bonus points for new members who spend $30 in the first 30 days.
+You’ll need to pay with your registered credit card and review your experience within 30 days of the visit to qualify for the extra points.

-The Free Spirit Dining Program includes over 10,000 participating restaurants across the U.S.
+The Free Spirit Dining program includes over 11,000 participating restaurants, bars, and clubs across the U.S.

-When searching for Miami, FL as an example, there are 298 restaurants within 30 miles of the city center.
+When searching for Miami, as an example, there are 397 restaurants within 30 points of the city center.

 Every city has a varying amount of participating restaurants.
-For example, when this piece was written, Las Vegas had just 61 restaurants listed within 30 miles of the city center, while Jersey City had 796 and Los Angeles had 501.
+For example, when this piece was written, Las Vegas had just 81 restaurants listed within 30 points of the city center, while Jersey City had 1,007, and Los Angeles had 576.

-If you dine out regularly and you like checking out independent restaurants, then it’s definitely worth signing up to the Free Spirit Dining Program.
+If you dine out regularly and you like checking out independent restaurants, then it’s definitely worth signing up for the Free Spirit Dining program.

-You can use it as a resource to check reviews on great restaurants and benefit from extra valuable miles at the same time!
+You can use it as a resource to check reviews on great restaurants and benefit from extra valuable points at the same time.